Muukid/mu-library-information/README.md

 "Man, this sucks."

 I'm sorry, but I'm a sucker for simplicity, and I've never really run into a case where I'm using a header-only single-file library and had a hard time importing or using it.
 For my cases, they work, and they work well, so I think that it's safe to presume that the same would apply for many others.

+## How do you navigate these files?

+Most of these files make use of tab characters to allow code editors to automatically open/close various relevant sections.
+The high levels of indentation caused by this make it only easily viewable if the relevant code editor has tab characters defined with only ~1-3 spaces.

+I won't say that this makes it a piece of cake, but it definitely makes it usable in my experience.

 # Usual inner file contents